Project-Fungus/fungus-cli/README.md

     └── file2.s
 ```

-If the `submissions/` directory is selected as the root, then FUNGUS will consider `project1`, `project2`, and `starter-code` to be separate projects.
+If the `submissions/` directory is selected as the root, then FUNGUS will select `project1`, `project2`, and `starter-code` as the projects to compare.

 ### Starter Code